solwllms/quiver/README.md

 Quiver requires SFML.Net, so go ahead and copy the binaries into the lib/ folder.
 ``

 Provided in this source are a number of Visual Studio solutions.
-Find engine.sln and build all.
+Find games.sln and build all.

 Make any changes to the game module project (denoted as 'game'), and before compiling, change the output directory to a new subdirectory of your naming.
 Compile and copy any/all assets from the quiver directory.